-- For Analytic cases, include the following information in the Physical Exam text: - Date of the first physical exam reported for the cancer at your facility. - o Chief complaint/reason for the admission. - Brief statement of the patient's history of the cancer (if applicable) including any relevant treatment and staging information. - o Findings in the physical exam that are pertinent to the cancer. - Primary site location (include laterality) - Tumor size/extension to surrounding tissue/structures - Lymph Node status - Spread to distant sites - Physician impression: anything relevant which provides physician's impression to support the diagnosis, extent of disease, stage, or planned treatment. - For Non-Analytic cases, include the following information in the Physical Exam text: - Date of admission to your facility - Reason for the admission - Patient's history of the cancer including all relevant staging information and 1st course treatment. - Do not record planned work-up. - Do not record findings from exams that are recorded in other text fields on the abstract (X-Rays/Scans, Scopes, etc.).
+- For Analytic cases, include the following information in the Physical Exam text: - $\circ$ Date of the first physical exam reported for the cancer at your facility. - Chief complaint/reason for the admission. - Brief statement of the patient's history of the cancer (if applicable) including any relevant treatment and staging information. - Findings in the physical exam that are pertinent to the cancer. - Primary site location (include laterality) - Tumor size/extension to surrounding tissue/structures - Lymph Node status - Spread to distant sites - Physician impression: anything relevant which provides physician's impression to support the diagnosis, extent of disease, stage, or planned treatment. - For Non-Analytic cases, include the following information in the Physical Exam text: - Date of admission to your facility - Reason for the admission - ${\odot}$ Patient's history of the cancer including all relevant staging information and 1^{st} course treatment. - Do not record planned work-up. - Do not record findings from exams that are recorded in other text fields on the abstract (X-Rays/Scans, Scopes, etc.). - Record the Managing/Treating physician's impression/statement of the patient's overall clinical response to neoadjuvant therapy. - Record required patient demographics if not recorded in Text Remarks.